-The ATO will notify us directly within 48 hours if your application is successful and if you’re eligible for the payment.
+The ATO notified us directly within 48 hours if your application was successful and if you were eligible for a payment.

-Once your application is approved, we’ll deposit your payment directly into your bank account as soon as possible.
+Once your application was approved, we deposited your payment directly into your bank account as soon as possible.
 There were some longer timeframes from 20 December 2020.

-The ATO is aiming to reach a decision on applications within 4 business days.
-Once the ATO has reached a determination, they will notify you in your myGov inbox and may also send you a text message.
-They'll also let CareSuper know to make your payment.
+The ATO aimed to reach a decision on applications within 4 business days.
+Once the ATO reached a determination, they notified you in your myGov inbox and may also have sent you a text message.
+They also let CareSuper know to make your payment.

-CareSuper will then aim to process the payment within 5 business days.
-It may take a little longer to appear in your bank account, depending on your financial institutions processing times.
+CareSuper then aimed to process the payment within 5 business days.
+It may have taken a little longer to appear in your bank account, depending on your financial institutions processing times.
 Public holidays over the Christmas and new year period may affect the timing of your payment.

 The balance shown in MemberOnline is the best indication of your account balance with CareSuper.
-The ATO’s data is typically showing your account balance as at 30 June 2020, and the value of your account will have changed daily since then.
-We’ve explained more about how current market volatility is affecting our members’ account balances on our COVID-19 hub.
+The ATO’s data typically showed your account balance as at 30 June 2020, and the value of your account would have changed daily since then.
+We explained more about how market volatility affected our members’ account balances on our COVID-19 hub.

 If you need our USI, it's CAR0100AU.
 There’s more information on our ID numbers page.

-We can only pay you money you have in your CareSuper account.
+We can only pay you money you had in your CareSuper account.
 Check your account balance online so you know how much super you have with us.
-If you have an account with another fund(s), and your CareSuper balance isn’t enough to cover what you need, you can elect for up to five of your other fund(s) to pay you too.
-This must be done in one application.
+If you had an account with another fund(s), and your CareSuper balance wasn’t enough to cover what you needed, you could have elected for up to five of your other fund(s) to pay you too.
+This needed to be done in one application.

-It’s important to keep in mind that if you have insurance with us and you apply for your full account balance, we’ll close your account and you’ll lose any insurance cover you have with CareSuper.
+If you had insurance with us and you applied for your full account balance, we closed your account and you lost any insurance cover you had with CareSuper.